Academic Integrity at UBC Okanagan

 If the Dean’s Office determines this option is appropriate, the Dean or designate can propose the diversionary process to the student.
 This includes developing an Integrity Plan to respond to the academic misconduct with outcomes agreed upon by student and Faculty.
 The student has the right to not sign the plan if they have concerns or if they disagree.
 Other options are available to the Dean’s Office such as a written warning or a referral to PACSD.
 Please refer to UBC Okanagan’s academic calendar for information on the regulation.

-Integrity Plan
+Integrity Plans

 An Integrity Plan sets out agreed upon outcomes and a plan of action between student and Faculty used to divert cases from the disciplinary process, President’s Advisory Committee on Student Discipline (PACSD), and expand on developmental and educative outcomes.
 Further information on the use of Integrity Plans is available in the UBC Okanagan Academic Calendar.
 A sample template for an Integrity Plan is available for reference.

 At UBC Okanagan, referral to the Academic Integrity Matters (AIM) program is an option under the diversionary process as part of an Integrity Plan.
 To support students in learning best practices for academic integrity, the AIM program, operating out of the Student Learning Hub, offers an educational intervention before disciplinary processes are instigated for academic integrity breaches.
+AIM provides opportunities to clarify expectations for academic integrity, gain confidence in recognizing and avoiding academic misconduct, practice source integration, and understand the steps needed to create responsible academic writing.